Extra-dimensional axion patterns: The only possible pattern

 The canonical pattern consists on having one axion in the canonical QCD band plus a plateau of heavy modes, located a distance ${\Delta m = \mu_1}$ away from the former.
 Even though the plateau modes are expected to be as weakly interacting as the QCD axion, their resummation could make the pattern more visible to experiment and eventually lead to the identification of the QCD axion interaction scale.
 For instance, in a broadband experiment like CAST, the overall effect of the KK exchange induces a stronger coupling to photons given by

 which illustrates how a discovery of a multiple KK signal could translate into an identification of the zero-mode in the canonical QCD axion band.
 Additional implications of the KK photon coupling have been discussed, for instance, in Refs.~\cite{Dienes:1999gw, Horvat:2003xd, Bastero-Gil:2021oky, NEWS-G:2021vfh}.
-It is also worth pointing out that, while in these regimes the massive KK modes would be decoupled from the solution to the strong CP problem, they could contribute sizably to the dark matter abundance of the Universe.
-This is an important modification with respect to the single axion scenario, where one focus on the parameter space where this single field makes up for the totality of the dark matter we observe.
-Novel analyses would be however necessary to study the thermal evolution of the plateau modes and its implications to the experimental data.
+It is also worth pointing out that, while in these regimes the massive KK modes would be decoupled from the solution to the strong CP problem, they could contribute sizably to the dark matter abundance of the Universe, affecting significantly the predictions with respect to the single axion case~\cite{Dienes:2011ja, Dienes:2011sa, Dienes:2012jb, Buyukdag:2019lhh}.

 For large values of $\mu_1\sim\mathcal{O}(\text{MeV})$, such that the second mode would appear at LHC scales, the resummation effects are expected to be substantially weaker, and instead only a small number of modes could be tested resonantly, with no significant implications to the QCD axion.
 (This conclusion could be substantially different, however, in models capable of generating large displacements of KK maxions.)